Multiplayer #

 Session serviceTracks the player’s current status with Pragma Engine, such as their party/match/game ID and if they are joining a party, looking for a match, or playing a game.

-Match Lifecycle serviceThe middleman between the various services.
-Responsible for coordinating everything that happens after the Matchmaking service successfully finds a match, such as requesting the start of a game session, communicating connection information to game clients, and processing the results of completed matches.
+Game Instance serviceThe middleman between the various services.
+Responsible for coordinating everything that happens after the Matchmaking service successfully finds a match, such as requesting the start of a game session, communicating connection information to game clients, and processing the results of completed game instances.

-Match Capacity serviceKeeps track of the status of game servers in order to allocate a match on an available game server.
+Match Capacity serviceKeeps track of the status of game servers in order to allocate a game instance on an available game server.

 Some of these behaviors can be customized or extended through various authored plugins.